Michael Cusack (cyclist)

 Michael (Mick) William Cusack (born 22 September 1955) is an Irish international racing cyclist, author and speaker.
-He competed as a member of the Irish national cycle racing team from 1974–1978 and also at the Gran Fondo World Championships in 2022, 2023 and 2024.
-In 2025 he won the Irish Masters National Championship (M70).
+He competed as a member of the Irish national cycle racing team from 1974–1978 and also at the Gran Fondo World Championships in 2022, 2023, 2024 and 2026.
+In 2025 he won the Irish Masters National Championship (M70) and in 2026 finished 5th in the Gran Fondo World Championships (Male 70-74) in Niseko, Japan.

 Background

 Born in London, England, Cusack acquired Irish citizenship from his father, John Cusack, who was born and raised in Westport, County Mayo, Ireland.
 The family moved to Dublin, Ireland in 1964 and he was subsequently educated at Drimnagh CBS (beside Drimnagh Castle) and Templeogue College.

 Cycling career

 Cusack began his cycling career in 1973 with the Dublin Wheelers Cycling Club.
 In 1974, he represented Ireland at the Isle of Man Cycling Week.
 Later that year, he joined the Tailteann racing team managed by John Lackey and was named to the Irish Olympic Squad for the 1976 Summer Olympics, along with Sean Kelly, Peter Morton, Alan McCormack, John Shortt, and Tony Lally.
 He rode his first amateur Tour of Ireland in the same year, finishing 39th in the eight-day race won by McQuaid.
 In 1976, he won his first senior road race, the Skerries Gran Prix near Dublin.
 Also in 1976, he was invited to race in the United States and Canada by the Raleigh-sponsored Century Road Club of America on a squad that included John Howard (cyclist) and John Allis.
 Cusack finished third in the Criterium de Montreal, Canada before returning to Ireland.

 In 1978 Cusack won the Longford Two-Day race, following which he was named to the Irish team for the inaugural Tour of Europe, where he finished 36th after five days of racing from Reims through the Vosges Mountains to the finish in Strasbourg.
 On his return from Europe, he won several domestic races and represented Ireland along with Stephen Roche in the Tour of Ireland, where he finished third in the final stage outside Dublin.
 Cusack was then named to the initial Irish Olympic Squad for the 1980 Summer Olympics, along with Roche, Bernard McCormack, John Shortt and Alan McCormack, but did not compete there.
 He later retired from international events to focus on a copywriting career.